Honda Civic Insurance Rates

 You can even start comparing Honda Civic auto insurance quotes from multiple companies by entering your ZIP code into our free tool.

-The average insurance rates for a Honda Civic are $1,512 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $256 each year, collision insurance costs $626, and liability costs $450.
-Buying just liability costs as little as $518 a year, and insurance for high-risk drivers costs $3,316 or more.
-Teen drivers cost the most to insure at up to $5,808 a year.
+Average insurance prices for a Honda Civic are $1,512 every 12 months including full coverage.
+Comprehensive insurance costs on average $256, collision costs $626, and liability is estimated at $450.
+Buying just liability costs approximately $518 a year, with insurance for high-risk drivers costing $3,316 or more.
+Teens receive the highest rates at $5,808 a year or more.

 Average premium for full coverage: $1,512

-Rates are based on $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all 50 states and Civic models.
+Includes $500 policy deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all 50 U.S. states and for all Civic models.

 Use the form below to get customized rates for your location.